open-telemetry/opentelemetry.io/content/en/docs/languages/_index.md

 OpenTelemetry code [instrumentation][] is supported for the languages listed in the [Statuses and Releases](#status-and-releases) table below.
-Unofficial implementations for [other languages](/docs/languages/other) are available as well – you can find them in the [registry](http://localhost:1313/ecosystem/registry/).
+Unofficial implementations for [other languages](/docs/languages/other) are available as well.
+You can find them in the [registry](http://localhost:1313/ecosystem/registry/).

-For Go, .NET, PHP, Python, Java and JavaScript you can use [zero-code solutions](/docs/zero-code) to add instrumentation to your application without cod changes.
+For Go, .NET, PHP, Python, Java and JavaScript you can use [zero-code solutions](/docs/zero-code) to add instrumentation to your application without code changes.

 If you are using Kubernetes, you can use the [OpenTelemetry Operator for Kubernetes][otel-op] to [inject these zero-code solutions][zero-code] into your